Introduction

 For clean, sharp lines on your trim work, consider these options:

-Brushing vs. Cutting-in: Brushing is faster but may leave visible strokes.
-Cutting-in with a small angled brush gives you precise control.
+- Brushing vs. Cutting-in: Brushing is faster but may leave visible strokes.
+Cutting-in with a small angled brush offers precise control.

 Inspecting and correcting final defects

-Before declaring your painting job done, perform these visual checks:
+Before signing off on your painting job, perform these visual checks:

 For small defects, use these fixes: